ransome1/sleek/README.md

 * Todos can be looked up using full-text search
 * A due date can be set using a datepicker
 * Hyperlinks are detected automatically and can be clicked using the icon
+* Basic notifications: Will fire if a todo's due date is set for tomorrow or today
-* Todos that include either contexts or projects can be shown or hidden
+* Todos that include either contexts or projects can be shown or hidden entirely
 * Dark and light mode can be toggled
 * A file watcher rereads the file if it has been changed
 * Multiple languages are automatically detected